bottkars/terraforming-dps/terraforming-aws/README.md

 I leave this disabled by default, as i do not want do deploy anything to the default network config automatically

 ## Configuration ....
-this assumes that you use my ansible Playbooks for AVE, PPDM and DDVE from [ansible-dps]() Set the Required Variables: (don´t worry about the "Public" notations / names)
+this assumes that you use my ansible Playbooks for AVE, [PowerProtect DataManager](https://github.com/dell-examples/ansible_ppdm) and [PowerProtect DataDomain](https://github.com/dell-examples/ansible_ppdm)
+Set the Required Variables: (don´t worry about the "Public" notations / names)